wp-plugins/wp-google-maps/readme.txt

 * Create as many map markers as you need by simply typing in the address
 * Responsive maps
 * Edit your map markers with the click of a button
+* 6 popular map themes to choose from
 * Drag map markers to an exact location
 * Google Maps Streetview supported
 * UTF-8 character support
-* Map can be included as a widget
+* Map widget functionality
 * Support for localization
 * Choose from four Google maps types: roadmap, terrain, satellite and hybrid
 * Define your own width, height and zoom level for your Google Map